Associate Missionaries of the Assumption

 What's It Like to Be an AMA?

 AMA volunteers see and experience life through the eyes of others: those to whom they minister and those with whom they live.
 Living in community with other volunteers, AMA’s find the support of peers and shared experiences.
-In addition, AMA's will receive guidance from the Religious of the Assumption and the Assumptionists, women and men who have vowed to live a life dedicated to service to God, education, and community living.
+In addition, AMA's will receive guidance from the Religious of the Assumption, women who have vowed to live a life dedicated to service to God, education, and community living.
 Whether you want to serve as a teacher in Rwanda, in a parish in Worcester, MA, in one of the many community development projects in the Philippines, or in ministry in Mexico City; whether you are a recent college graduate or a young professional dissatisfied with the workplace and looking for more meaning in your life, your primary role as an AMA will be to empower the poor, the young and the marginalized.
 Living with and serving the poor, AMA's discover who they really are and how their faith is deeply a part of them.
 They also realize that "You may never know what results come from your action.
 But if you do nothing, there will be no results." --- Gandhi They take a chance, put their beliefs into action and find that their lives are made fuller beyond words along the AMA journey.

 Who Are the AMA's?